Documents to download

 Speaker’s conference

-On 14 October 2024 the House of Commons approved a motion to establish a committee known as a Speaker’s conference to examine the threat level against MPs.
+In October 2024 the House of Commons established a committee known as the Speaker’s conference (2024) to examine the threat level against MPs.
 It has been asked to make recommendations about “the arrangements necessary to secure free and fair elections and the appropriate protection of candidates.”
 The conference is due to operate for the whole of the current parliament.

 There has been increasing concern for some time.
 In October 2019, the Joint Committee on Human Rights published a report, Democracy, freedom of expression and freedom of association: Threats to MPs.
 It drew attention to the ongoing threats to MPs and people standing for office.